ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 ```

 @[1-15]
-@[16-20] No type is a subtype of or assignable to never (except never itself)
+@[16-20] (No type is a subtype of or assignable to never, except never itself)
-@[21-73] Compile error - Argument of type 'Circle' is not assignable to parameter of type 'never'
+@[21-73] (Compile error - Argument of type 'Circle' is not assignable to parameter of type 'never')

 +++

+### Q's

-What about other typed languages which compile to JavaScript or WebAssembly?
+- What about other typed languages which compile to JavaScript or WebAssembly?

 +++